 The risk of climate risk disclosure fraud

-The financial impacts of climate change also have drawn particular attention to the potential for securities fraud related to disclosures on the potential impacts of climate change and environmental regulations.
+The financial impacts of climate change have also drawn particular attention to the potential for securities fraud related to disclosures on the potential impacts of climate change and environmental regulations.
 Coal has the largest carbon footprint of any fossil fuel, and has historically been the “single biggest contributor” to climate change.
 The coal industry’s assets are particularly at risk from the so-called carbon bubble.

 A series of previous settlements highlight the potential for misleading disclosures.
 In 2007, under New York state’s Martin Act, the New York Attorney General subpoenaed the executives of five energy companies with major coal assets, including Peabody Energy, at the time the world’s largest coal company.
-The investigation into Peabody’s disclosures found that the company had violated the Martin Act by misrepresenting the demand for coal to investors and failing to disclose to investors internal projections about potential liabilities related to climate change.
-Peabody, along with the four other companies, Xcel, Dominion, Dynegy, and AES Corporation, settled by entering into an agreement that required the company to provide more information regarding material risks related to climate change.
+The investigation into Peabody’s disclosures found that the company had violated the Martin Act by misrepresenting demand for coal to investors and failing to disclose to investors internal projections about potential liabilities related to climate change.
+Peabody, along with the four other companies, Xcel, Dominion, Dynegy, and AES Corporation, settled by entering into an agreement that required the companies to provide more information regarding material risks related to climate change.

 In July 2020, NWC released a report detailing widespread deception by fossil fuel executives regarding the financial risks of climate change.
 The report, entitled Exposing a Ticking Time Bomb: How Fossil Fuel Industry Fraud is Setting Us Up for a Financial Implosion – and What Whistleblowers Can Do About It, calls for collaborative investigations by whistleblowers and law enforcement authorities of likely securities fraud violations.